PlatinumPlat/Sophia-s-Space/README.md

 # 🌌 Sophia's Space
 Hi!
 This is my personal portfolio (my Space) where everyone is welcome to visit and navigate through the pages!
+I hope you enjoy it :)

 # 📔 Description
 This application thoroughly showcases my skills, achievements, and projects, and details my pervious experiences and successes.
 It also consists of a (currently in-progress) blog which allows me to share my personal experiences, insights, and opinions with site visitors.